Three transiting planet discoveries from the Wide Angle Search for Planets: WASP-85 A b; WASP-116 b, and WASP-149 b: Results for WASP-85

-We test for the presence of a long-term trend in RV using the additional jump parameter ${\rm d}\gamma/{\rm dt}$, the rate of change in systemic velocity with time.
-We find a significant improvement in the spectroscopic fit (parameterised using $\chi^2_{\rm reduced}$) when including such a trend, which we measure at $-110\pm3$\,m\,s$^{-1}$\,yr$^{-1}$.
+We find a significant improvement in the spectroscopic fit (parameterised using $\chi^2_{\rm reduced}$) when including an RV trend, which we measure at $-110\pm3$\,m\,s$^{-1}$\,yr$^{-1}$.
 However, we are sceptical that such a trend truly exists.
 The timespan of the HARPS observations is only twelve days, covering just over $4.5$ orbits.
 This is insufficient to truly constrain any trend that might be present in the systemic velocity.
-Moreover, the CORALIE and SOPHIE data show no signs of any shift in $\gamma$ over time.
-Even with the dilution caused by WASP-85\,B, a trend of $-110\pm3$\,m\,s$^{-1}$\,yr$^{-1}$ would be easily identifiable in Figure\,\ref{fig:rvtime}, as those data cover nearly $2000$\,days, over five years, and the postulated trend is on the order of the detected semi-amplitude.
+Moreover, the CORALIE and SOPHIE data show no signs of any shift in $\gamma$ over time (see Figure\,\ref{fig:85rvtime}).
+Even with the dilution caused by WASP-85\,B, a trend of $-110\pm3$\,m\,s$^{-1}$\,yr$^{-1}$ would be easily identifiable, as those data cover nearly $2000$\,days, over five years, and the postulated trend is on the order of the detected semi-amplitude.
 We therefore do not fit a trend in our final solution.

-To test for an eccentric orbit, we use additional jump parameters of $\sqrt{e}\cos\omega$ and $\sqrt{e}\sin\omega$, where $e$ is the orbital eccentricity and $\omega$ is the argument of periastron.
-We find eccentricities of between $0.0763$ and $0.1774$, depending on the inclusion or otherwise of a trend, and on whether the Bayesian penalty on stellar radius was applied.
-All are consistent with zero at $<2\sigma$.
-We test the significance of these eccentricities using the F-test of \citet{lucy1971} to compare the fit to that of a circular orbit.
-We find that the probability of the eccentricity being detected by chance varies between $0.79$ to $0.06$, and therefore adopt a circular orbit in line with the advice in \citet{2012MNRAS.422.1988A}.
-Once again, the short timespan of the HARPS observations provides insufficient constraint even if the eccentricity was found to be significant.
+We find eccentricities of between $0.0763$ and $0.1774$, depending on the optional constraints that we apply.
+All are consistent with zero at $<2\sigma$, suggesting that our null hypothesis is correct.
+We test this further by using the F-test of \citet{1971AJ.....76..544L} to compare the eccentric and circular fits, finding that the probability of the eccentricity being detected by chance varies between $0.79$ to $0.06$.
+Furthermore, the short timespan of the HARPS observations provides insufficient constraint even if the eccentricity was found to be significant.We therefore adopt the null hypothesis of a circular orbit.